We are available 7 days a week to help answer any questions. Call (888) 850-1890

 Cocaine is the second most popular illegal recreational drug behind marijuana in the United States.
 According to the National Institute on Drug Abuse, cocaine use has plateaued in this country, with an average of 1.5 million users aged 12 and up.
 Despite these statistics, cocaine is still a highly addictive and dangerous substance.
 Data from the 2011 Drug Abuse Warning Network (DAWN) report showed that cocaine was involved in 505,224 of the nearly 1.3 million visits to emergency departments for drug misuse or abuse.

 Cocaine is a highly addictive stimulant derived from the leaves of the coca plant, native to South America.
 Cocaine can be found in a variety of forms and is sometimes mixed with substances like baking soda, cornstarch, or flour to increase profits for sellers.
+Cocaine may look like a fine white powder or a white or off-white crystal.

 Cocaine can be snorted, rubbed onto the gums, mixed with water and injected, or its processed form (rocks) smoked.
 A mixture of cocaine and heroin can also be injected, called a speedball.